Out of the Celluloid Closet

 Serial Mom

 Kathleen Turner is the perfect housewife.
-But things like failing to recycle and wearing white after Labor Day just drive her to homicide.
+But things like failing to recycle and wearing white after Labor Day just drive her to homicide, and obscene crank calls.
 With John Waters behind the camera, this is cinematic gold.

 The Craft